 If you have mental capacity, you can cancel your Lasting Power of Attorney at any time.

-The 2020 edition of The Legal 500 recommends the Lanyon Bowdler team and ranks the department in Tier Two.
+The 2022 edition of The Legal 500 recommends the Lanyon Bowdler team and ranks the department in Tier Two for the West Midlands.

 Our team will be able to answer all your questions and guide you through what needs doing and when.